A man and a woman are sitting in front of a laptop

 Key points at a glance

-Who needs daily benefits sickness insurance?
+Who should have daily sickness benefits insurance?

 Financial relief for employers